top of page

 Take care of you.

-Identifying activities that help someone unwind is part of my Optimise Coaching Programme.
-A practical, evidence-based coaching pathway designed to help you manage your energy and structure your day so you can stay focused, get things done and avoid burnout.
+Identifying activities that help someone to unwind is part of my Mental Wealth Management Coaching Programme.
+A practical, evidence-based pathway designed to help you manage your energy and structure your day so you can maintain focus, get things done and avoid burnout.

-This coaching programme is for you, if you often find yourself unable to concentrate, regularly feel overwhelmed or are being pulled in lots of directions.
+This coaching programme is for you, if you often find yourself unable to concentrate, regularly feel overwhelmed or feel you're being pulled in lots of directions.

-To explore how Optimise could help you, send me a message.
+To explore how Mental Wealth Management could help you, send me a message.

 Further reading